americusmaximus/WaterWave/README.md

 Please see the CLI section of building the code under Windows.

 ## Use
-[Triangulator](https://github.com/americusmaximus/Triangulator) uses the library to convert height map to a .obj files.
+[Triangulator](https://github.com/americusmaximus/Triangulator) uses the library to convert height map images to Waterfront .obj files.